 DON’T skip the moisturizer after your serum

-Many serums contain hydrating properties, so it might feel redundant at times to add a moisturizer afterward.
+When you’re considering how to apply serum, you’ll notice that many serums contain hydrating properties.
+So, it might feel redundant at times to add a moisturizer afterward.

 DO wait at least 90 seconds before adding on another serum